Liposuction: Techniques

 In general, fat is removed via a cannula (a hollow tube) and aspirator (a suction device).
 Liposuction techniques can be categorized by the amount of fluid injected, and by the mechanism by which the cannula works.
 If the removed fat is used as filler for the face, lips, or breasts, knowledge of the precise technique used to remove the fat is indicated.
 There are numerous types of liposuction.
 Some can be described as techniques or modalities.
 These techniques of liposuction are categorized depending upon the type of energy used for the liquifaction of fat.
 Often surgeons will use two or more of the different techniques below in the same session.
+Liposuction is frequently combined with other body contouring procedures to improve overall trunk proportions.

+Abdominal etching

+Abdominal etching is a cosmetic liposuction technique intended to accentuate the visible contours of the anterior abdominal wall, including the linea alba, linea semilunaris, and tendinous intersections of the rectus abdominis.

+The technique was first described in 1993 and is generally discussed in the literature as part of high-definition liposculpture rather than as a weight-loss procedure.

 Suction-assisted liposuction (SAL)

 This is the most generic term for liposuction.
-In the CPT manual it is referred to as "suction-assisted lipectomy" and includes codes: 15876–15879.
+In the CPT manual it is referred to as "suction-assisted lipectomy" and includes codes 15876–15879.

 Micro-cannula

 This does not address a particular technique but the diameter of the cannula, a stainless steel tube which is inserted into subcutaneous fat through a small opening or incision in the skin.
 The outside diameter of micro-cannulas range from 1 mm to 3 mm.